datafolklabs/drest/doc/source/quickstart.rst

     * response.status (http status code)
     * response.data (the data returned by the api)
+    * response.headers (the headers dictionary returned by the request)

 If a serialization handler is used, then response.data will be the unserialized form (Python dict).